ccqpein/supervisor-rs/README.md

 `client restart child0 on localhost` will restart processing `child0` on localhost;

 `client restart child0 on 198.0.0.2` will restart processing `child0` on 192.0.0.2, I assume you running server side application on this host;

+**Cross compiling**

+`brew tap filosottile/musl-cross && brew install FiloSottile/musl-cross/musl-cross`

+after install `musl-cross`, `which x86_64-linux-musl-gcc` will give a result, like `/usr/local/bin/x86_64-linux-musl-gcc`.

+then, `cargo build --target=x86_64-unknown-linux-musl`, there is no errors in my local machine.